Qwen 3.7 Plus for Free: The AI Agent That Can Actually See Your Screen

 02

-Task Packet
+Task packet

-Use "Task Packet" to locate the part of the agentic engineering workflow the video is demonstrating.
+Use "Task packet" to locate the part of the agentic engineering mechanism the video is demonstrating.
 Ask what changes in your real setup if this claim is true.
 Anchor it to 5:47, where the video says: “building an agent that has to read screens and click through real apps, Plus is your pick.
 If you're doing repository-wide refactors or anything where the model has to grind on one hard problem for hours, Max is...”

 03

-Turn "Agent Run" into the reusable artifact for this lesson: A task packet that a coding agent could execute without wandering.
+Turn "Context" into the reusable artifact for this lesson: A task packet and review rubric that a coding agent could execute without wandering.
 This is where watching becomes something you can inspect and reuse.

 04